molevol-ub/galeon/README.md

 ```
 # Simplest command to run Galeon
-# Run this or...
+# Run this...
 GALEON_ControlScript.py clusterfinder -a GFFs/ -e enabled -p Proteins

-# ...this if the MSA files are already present in the "Proteins/" directory for each of the gene families of interest
+# ...or this if the MSA files are already present in the "Proteins/" directory for each of the gene families of interest
 GALEON_ControlScript.py clusterfinder -a GFFs/ -e enabled -p Proteins -pm True
 ```